Time19/HeatMap/README.md

 <br><br/>
 ## How to use it
-Here is a quck explanation, how to use the generator:
+Here is a quick explanation, how to use the generator:

     1. Donwload / fork the project to your machine